WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

     - If single items (unboxed) are being transferred to AV use "AV" in lieu of box number in the container instance and use "item" instead of "Folder" as the child type.
     - If boxes are being transferred to AV, continue sequential numbering (i.e., do not start over with Box 1).
     - Do not inventory at the item level (unless you only have a couple of items) but instead provide a general statement.
-    - Information (gleaned from related documents or notations on the items themselves) such as dates, formats, subjects, events,amounts, sizes, etc. can be used.
+    - Information (gleaned from related documents or notations on the items themselves) such as dates, formats, subjects, events, amounts, sizes, etc. can be used.
     For example:
         -   10 oversize posters and awards, undated
         -   Photographs; Detroit Protests, 1967